stateful/docs.runme.dev/docs/guide/sops.md

 To get started, ensure you have the following:

-- **Clone the Repo**: We have created a notebook repo containing all the instructions and commands required for this guide.
-Ensure to [clone the repo](https://github.com/stateful/blog-examples/tree/main/kubernetes/k8s-secret).
+- **Clone the Repository**: We have created a notebook repository containing all the instructions and commands required for this guide.
+Ensure to [clone the repository](https://github.com/stateful/blog-examples/tree/main/kubernetes/k8s-secret).
 - **Install Runme:** Install the [Runme extension on VS Code](https://marketplace.visualstudio.com/items?itemName=stateful.runme) and set Runme as your [default Markdown viewer.](https://docs.runme.dev/installation/installrunme#how-to-set-vs-code-as-your-default-markdown-viewer)
 - **Require Packages**: Install the required packages (brew, kind, and kubectl) inside your Markdown file. *Runme allows you to achieve this!
-Simply run the command in the [prerequisite section](https://github.com/stateful/blog-examples/blob/main/kubernetes/replicaset/replicaset-mac.md#prerequisites) of the repo.*
+Simply run the command in the [prerequisite section](https://github.com/stateful/blog-examples/blob/main/kubernetes/replicaset/replicaset-mac.md#prerequisites) of the repository.*

 This guide will focus on using the Mac specifications.
 If you use a Linux OS, follow the instructions in the [Linux Markdown files](https://github.com/stateful/blog-examples/blob/main/kubernetes/k8s-secret/sops/sops-linux.md).